SafeteeWoW/LibDeflate/README.md

 for Linux, MaxOS and Windows.
 See the badge on the top of this README for the test result.

 ## Documentation
-[Documentation](https://safeteewow.github.io/LibDeflate/) is in the Github repository.
+[Documentation](https://safeteewow.github.io/LibDeflate/) is hosted on Github.

 ## Limitation
 Though many performance optimization has been done in the source code, as a pure lua implementation, its speed is significantly slower than a C compressor.
 LibDeflate aims to compress small files, and it is suggested